cxhernandez/slack-butler/README.md

 # slack-butler
-An easily deployable webapp that automatically invites users to your slack team
+An easily deployable webapp that automatically registers and invites users to your slack team

 Use Case
 ---